Studies show great improvement of those suffering from age-related macular degeneration after taking these 6 eye vitamins and minerals.

 Copper – In the form of Cupric Oxide, this additional trace mineral is impeded by Zinc.
 In order to avoid a copper deficiency, pairing Zinc and copper together in supplementation prevents Zinc from interfering with proper copper absorption.

 While these nutritional supplements (or eye vitamins as the kids say) help reduce AMD symptoms, they are not enough to prevent or delay advanced AMD.
-Consider the following additional steps to boost the effects of these supplements.
+Consider the following additional steps to boost the effects of these supplements and keep healthy vision.

 Additional Steps to Take

 Eat a healthy, balanced diet.
 Each of these necessary eye vitamins can be found in whole foods as well.
 This includes dark leafy greens, colorful fruits, vegetables, and even certain types of fish!
-Speak with your optometrist for specific recommendations for you, but here is a link to some eye vitamins we recommend.
+Speak with your optometrist for specific recommendations for you.